-The Top 5 Things Disney Cast Members Are NOT Allowed To DoSubmitted by Nick Sim on Wednesday, January 8, 2014 08:05
+The Top 5 Things Disney Cast Members Are NOT Allowed To DoBy Nick Sim, Wednesday, January 8, 2014 08:05

 Cast Member positions at Disney theme parks are highly sought-after.
 However, once employed, Cast Members must stick to some pretty strict guidelines.